-Our Best Practices and Mitigation Measures Noise Light
+Our Best Practices and Mitigation Measures

+Noise

-We use upgraded drilling rigs with noise-reducing features and quiet hydraulic fracturing.
+We use upgraded drilling rigs with noise reducing features and quiet hydraulic fracturing technology.
 These features reduce the noise from our operations.
+In addition to mitigating noise at the source, we also install sound walls, as needed, when we operate near communities.